akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/wpdatatables/readme.txt

 5. General settings
 6. Column settings
 7. Plugin settings
+8. Google charts
+9. Google chart settings

 == Changelog ==

+= 2.0.19 =
+* Bug fix: Issue with padding in container for Aqua skin in backend
+* Bug fix: Issue with padding for ellipsis button in pagination
+* Compatibility with WordPress 5.4 approved.

+= 2.0.18 =
+* Added option for title on Print button
+* Bug fix: Issue for enabling Apply button on input/paste URL input
+* Bug fixes and stability improvements.

+= 2.0.17 =
+* Updated Russian translation
+* Bug fixes and stability improvements.

+= 2.0.16 =
+* A minor update with a couple of small bugfixes:
+* Bugfix: Fixed conflict with WooCommerce product page and Gutenberg
+* Resolved minor security issue - added nonce on Settings page
+* Compatibility with WordPress 5.3.2 approved.

+= 2.0.15 =
+* A minor update with a couple of small bugfixes:
+* BugFix: Plugin is now compatible with jQuery 3.x.
+* BugFix: Fix PHP notices
+* Compatibility with WordPress 5.3 approved.

+= 2.0.14 =
+* Feature: Added new date formats
+* Updated French translation
+* Updated core of Datatables library
+* Bug fixes and stability improvements.
+* Compatibility with WordPress 5.2.3 approved.

+= 2.0.13 =
+* Feature: Removed limitation for number of rows in tables
+* Feature: Added functionality for creating Google charts(Line, Column and Pie)
+* Feature: Added options for customizing Google charts(Line, Column and Pie)
+* Bug fixes and stability improvements.

+= 2.0.12 =
+* Bug fixes and stability improvements.

+= 2.0.11 =
+* Bug fixes and stability improvements.
+* Compatibility with WordPress 5.2.2 approved.

+= 2.0.10 =
+* Bug fixes and stability improvements.

 = 2.0.9 =
 * Feature: Added Gutenberg block – the plugin is now Gutenberg optimized.